 Read More: Best Bullying Movies of All Time

 5. The Victory of Faith (1933)

 Better known as Der Sieg des Glaubens, this film is the first propaganda film to be directed by Leni Riefenstahl.
-The propaganda films serve as an interesting contrast to the films made about Hitler, since most films that came after his demise demonized the man and showed him in the terrifying capacity of power.
-The propaganda films, on the contrary which shows Hitler’s rise to power is peppered with fond adoration and awe of the man himself.
-Leni’s film which follows the chronological order of sequences of the 1933 Nuremberg rally of the Nazi Party is a purely propaganda movie, which was funded by the Nazis.
+The propaganda films serve as an interesting contrast to the films made about Hitler since most films that came after his demise demonized the man and showed him in the terrifying capacity of power.
+The propaganda films, on the contrary, which show Hitler’s rise to power peppered with fond adoration and awe of the man himself.
+Leni’s film, which follows the chronological order of sequences of the 1933 Nuremberg rally of the Nazi Party, is purely a propaganda movie, which was funded by the Nazis.
 However, the value of this film is evident in the fact that it shows Hitler to be on close terms with Ernst Rohm, a man who would later be assassinated on Hitler’s orders.
-The only copy of the film turned up in 1990 in UK after Hitler had ordered the destruction of all copies.
-Leni’s propaganda film cannot be doubted on grounds of authenticity and provides a refreshing take on a man who enjoyed tremendous support from different quarters of his country.
+The only copy of the film turned up in 1990 in the UK after Hitler had ordered the destruction of all copies.
+Leni’s propaganda film cannot be doubted on the grounds of authenticity and provides a refreshing take on a man who enjoyed tremendous support from different quarters of his country.